PierBusDev/GolangPierbook/main.md

 Go doesn't have classes because it doesn't have inheritance.

-A struct is defined using the keyword `type`, the name of the struct and the keyword `struct`:
+A struct, which is basically a collection of named fields, is defined using the keyword `type`, the name of the struct and the keyword `struct`:
 ```go
 	type city struct {
 		name string